openhab/org.openhab.binding.zwave/doc/fortrezz/mimolite_0_0.md

 ### Parameter 3: Trigger_Mapping

 Input-to-relay Mapping
-The MIMOlite can be configured to automatically turn the relay on when the input is triggered or a Z-Wave command can also turn the relay on.
+<p&gtThe MIMOlite can be configured to automatically turn the relay on when the input is triggered or a Z-Wave command can also turn the relay on.
 The Configuration Command Class, Parameter 3, is used to set the input-to-relay mapping (See Technical Appendix).
 When input-to-relay mapping is enabled, Z-WaveTM commands to set the relay are overridden.
 The default for the relay is no input-to-relay mapping.
 Momentary vs Latched relay operation is selected by jumper P5 on the circuit board.
 The Momentary/Latched jumper is read only at power on when the MIMOlite is not in a ZWave network.
 When the jumper is off, momentary (default 500ms) operation is selected.
 If desired, once in-network, a Zwave configuration command (Parameter 11) can be used to override the jumper setting.
-The momentary configuration can be set from 100ms to 25.5ms (approximate) in increments of 100ms via the ZWave command.

-Note that neither a Basic Report nor a Binary Switch Report is sent when relay is automatically set or cleared by Trigger Mapping.
+The momentary configuration can be set from 100ms to 25.5ms (approximate) in increments of 100ms via the ZWave command. </p&gt <p&gtNote that neither a Basic Report nor a Binary Switch Report is sent when relay is automatically set or cleared by Trigger Mapping.</p&gt
 The following option values may be configured, in addition to values in the range 0 to 255 -:

 | Value  | Description |